Best In Class Approach To Managing Lower Limb Joint Problems

 - What are the next steps?

-Roll out approach across Forth Valley
+- roll out the approach across Forth Valley

-Expansion of those delivering BIC principles
+- expansion of those delivering BIC principles

 - expand community classes

 - expand information sessions, and

 - strengthen links between primary care, secondary care and community services.